joshld/piGallery/README.md

 # piGallery
-Slideshow of photos on a raspberry pi with display
+Displays a slideshow of photos on a raspberry pi with connected display